Welcome!

 "Almost single-handedly, the Visual Snow Initiative has educated Visual Snow Syndrome patients and helped them understand that they have a true disorder.
 Their team has played a pivotal role in bringing together Visual Snow patient groups with physicians and researchers from around the world."

-Professor Owen White
+Dr. & Prof. Owen White

 "The recognition of Visual Snow, broadening education, and funding research would not have happened were it not for the Visual Snow Initiative.
 The condition is now being studied actively by a number of groups on several continents.
 Research would be idling in a backwater without VSI.
 Thank you to the Visual Snow Initiative for all you have done and continue to do."

-Dr. Peter Goadsby
+Dr. & Prof. Peter Goadsby

 "Visual Snow Initiative is the key player dedicated to improving the well-being of individuals affected by visual snow syndrome.
 VSI is crucial in all aspects: raising awareness, promoting education, and – importantly – supporting and coordinating research.
 They were able to contact clinicians and initiate research.
 This resulted in the definition of criteria for visual snow syndrome that are now used all over the world and an enormous increase of our understanding of the underlying mechanisms."